simonesilvestroni/m2m-website/_posts/2022-05-04-automation-for-my-blog-publishing-workflow.md

 ---

-[^1]: I sorely miss the time when Apple simply released new apps that were available to download on several versions of OS X, but this is a rant for another day.
+[^1]: I sorely miss the time when Apple simply released new applications that were available to download on several versions of OS X, but this is a rant for another day.
 The upgrade went well, unexpectedly fast with no issue whatsoever.
 We’ll see.
 [^2]: Importing workflows from Automator to Shortcuts doesn't always work, it's still a hit-and-miss.
 [^3]: `tr` is a Unix command: an abbreviation of _translate_ or _transliterate_, indicates its operation of replacing or removing specific characters in its input data set.
 [Read more](https://en.wikipedia.org/wiki/Tr_(Unix))
 [^4]: `sed` ("stream editor") is a Unix utility that parses and transforms text, using a simple, compact programming language.
 [Read more](https://en.wikipedia.org/wiki/Sed)